rust-stuco/lectures/week2/ownership_p1.md

 ```

 * Internally, a `Vec` is a dynamically sized array stored on the heap
+* All values in the `Vec` must be of the same type
 * The `<i32>` just means that the vector stores `i32` values
   * We'll talk more about this `<>` syntax in week 4!